grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Look for details in the ingester logs

-### CortexIngesterTSDBWALCorrupted
+### MimirIngesterTSDBWALCorrupted

 This alert fires when a Mimir ingester finds a corrupted TSDB WAL (stored on disk) while replaying it at ingester startup or when creation of a checkpoint comes across a WAL corruption.

 If this alert fires during an **ingester startup**, the WAL should have been auto-repaired, but manual investigation is required.
 The WAL repair mechanism cause data loss because all WAL records after the corrupted segment are discarded and so their samples lost while replaying the WAL.
 If this issue happen only on 1 ingester then Mimir doesn't suffer any data loss because of the replication factor, while if it happens on multiple ingesters then some data loss is possible.

-If this alert fires during a **checkpoint creation**, you should have also been paged with `CortexIngesterTSDBCheckpointCreationFailed`, and you can follow the steps under that alert.
+If this alert fires during a **checkpoint creation**, you should have also been paged with `MimirIngesterTSDBCheckpointCreationFailed`, and you can follow the steps under that alert.

-### CortexIngesterTSDBWALWritesFailed
+### MimirIngesterTSDBWALWritesFailed

 This alert fires when a Mimir ingester is failing to log records to the TSDB WAL on disk.